 - An unwelcome or traumatic event – being sacked, divorced, physically attacked, or raped – events that may lead to Post Traumatic Stress Disorder (PTSD)

 - A loss of some kind – the loss of a loved one, a major life change such as moving house, children leaving home

 - Perinatal trauma, which can lead to PTSD and depression, which often gets diagnosed as Post-Natal depression

 - An underactive thyroid – which can be treated successfully with appropriate medication from your GP.

 How Swift Counselling can help you

-The National Institute for Health and Clinical Excellence (NICE) guidelines on the treatment of depression (updated 2009) suggest that, for mild depression, antidepressants are not appropriate because the risk of side effects outweighs the benefits.
-Suggested treatments include short-term talking therapy such as Cognitive behavioural therapy (CBT).
+The National Institute for Health and Clinical Excellence (NICE) guidelines on the treatment of depression (updated 2009) suggest that, for mild depression, anidepressants are not appropriate because the risk of side effects outweighs the benefits.
+Suggested treatments include short-term talking therapy such as Cognitive Behavioural Therapy (CBT).
 Swift offers several approaches that can help including:

 - CBT to break the hold that negative thinking, which characterizes depression, can have on a person